-In April 2018, South Jersey Gas (SJG) will begin the next phase of remediation at the Pleasantville former Manufactured Gas Plant (MGP) Site in Pleasantville, New Jersey.
-The Site is located at the intersection of North Franklin Boulevard. and Old Turnpike and includes portions of roadway, as well as the following properties:
+As of November 2019, South Jersey Gas (SJG) completed remediation at the Pleasantville former Manufactured Gas Plant (MGP) Site in Pleasantville, New Jersey.
+The Site is located at the intersection of North Franklin Boulevard and Old Turnpike and includes portions of roadway, as well as the following properties:

-All of the properties to be remediated are owned by South Jersey Gas.
+All of the properties remediated are owned by South Jersey Gas.
 The roadways are the jurisdiction of both the City of Pleasantville and Atlantic County.

 Previous Remediation Investigations/Actions at the Site

-SJG, has investigated the site for the presence of byproducts from the MGP process.
-All activities are completed in accordance with the NJDEP Technical Requirements for Site Remediation and under the oversight of the site’s Licensed Site Remediation Professional (LSRP).
+South Jersey Gas investigated the site for the presence of byproducts from the MGP process.
+All activities were completed in accordance with the NJDEP Technical Requirements for Site Remediation and under the oversight of the site’s Licensed Site Remediation Professional (LSRP).
 Impacts to soil and groundwater were identified as part of the findings of the investigation.
-An interim remedial measure (IRM) was completed in May 2016 on Block 132 Lot 11 that included the excavation of MGP impacted material on the Ole Hansen property.
+An interim remedial measure (IRM) was completed in May 2016 on Block 132 Lot 11 that included the excavation of MGP impacted material on the former Ole Hansen property.

 An additional IRM was completed in May 2017 on Block 103, Lot 27 that included the excavation of MGP impacted material.
-In preparation for the proposed environmental remediation, two buildings were demolished on Block 131, Lots 1 and 2.
-A Remedial Action Work Plan has been submitted to the NJDEP.
+In preparation for the next stage of environmental remediation, two buildings were removed on Block 131, Lots 1 and 2.
+A Remedial Action Work Plan was submitted to the NJDEP.